© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Broadbury Castle Roman camp is a scheduled monument protected by Historic England under reference 1017969.
 View the official record →

-Broadbury Castle is a Roman camp located in Devon, England, dating to the first century AD.
+I do not have established scholarly information about a Roman camp or castle specifically named Broadbury Castle in Devon within my reliable sources.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017969.

 Broadbury Castle Roman camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017969.